lexus2k/ssd1306/README.md

 ## Introduction

-SSD1306 OLED display driver is Arduino style library, intended for use with very small microcontrollers (with a little of SRAM).
+SSD1306 OLED display driver is Arduino style library, AND it can be compiled with plain avr-gcc compiler without Arduino libraries.
+It is intended for use with very small microcontrollers (with a little of SRAM).
 It was developed to use as few resources as possible.
 Since ATTiny controllers have no division and multiply operations, the library uses shift operation to speed up calculations.

+Do not forget pull-up resistors for i2c lines.

 ## Key Features

  * Embedded i2c software implementation
  * Standard i2c support (via Wire library)
+ * TWI i2c support for AVR controllers
  * 4-wire spi support (via standard SPI library)
  * Usage of very little of SRAM:
    * Attiny85 with Damellis package (minimum 25 bytes of SRAM)